 So, you’ve had your hot tub for a little while now.
 You’re probably well aware of the fantastic benefits that can linger long after you’ve left the luxurious water.
 In order to preserve and maintain that wonderful spa experience, a high-quality cover is highly recommended.
 If you purchased a spa cover when you bought your Sundance® Spa or Artesian Spa, you might be curious as to when it will need to be replaced.
 Keep reading to learn about some of the signs that you need a new hot tub cover!

 Material is Deteriorating

 If your hot tub cover is deteriorating, that is a definite tell-tale sign that it’s time to upgrade.
 Do a thorough inspection of the cover.
 If the vinyl (or any other material) appears to be brittle, is cracking, or has any tears, it’s time for a change.
-If you purchased your cover many years ago, the sun could have drastically faded the colour or bleached it by now.
-The deteriorating material can allow for moisture to seep in and damage the cover from the inside out.
-Once bacteria starts to grow, it’s nearly impossible to fix it.
+If you purchased your cover many years ago, the sun could have drastically faded the color or bleached it by now.
+The deteriorating material can allow moisture to seep in and damage the cover from the inside out.
+Once bacteria start to grow, it’s nearly impossible to fix it.

 Does it sound like time to visit the experts at Champagne Spas?
 Not to worry, you can find a newer version of your exact spa cover, or even decide to switch it up and achieve a whole new look!

 All the working components of your hot tub cover should be in functioning order.
 If you find that any of the below components are broken or starting to break, it’s time for a new cover:

 Even if you notice that the protective material covering the hinges is starting to wear, that’s a clear-cut sign that moisture may be getting into your cover.
 Sometimes if caught early enough, this material can be fixed – but not always.

 The last thing you want is a hot tub that stinks.